 WHERE will you meet with God?

 Now that you know WHAT you’re going to do during your time with God, and you know WHEN you’re going to meet Him, the last thing you need to decide is WHERE.
 Sounds pretty simple, right?
 Just plop down somewhere.
 But if your house is anything like mine, it’s hard to find a nice quiet spot where you can sit alone with the Lord.
 If I’m the first one up in the morning, I grab my Bible from my nightstand and read it before I’m even out of bed.
 This way I don’t take the chance of waking somebody up and lessen my chances for alone time.
 If need be, I get up, lock my bedroom door, and find a warm spot on my big comfy chair.
-This way anything I might need is nearby and I’m not distracted by having to go hunt for a pen, my Bible, my prayer journal....
+Having a specific place to meet the Lord helps me to be prepared.
+I keep anything I might need nearby so I’m not distracted by having to go hunt for a pen, my Bible, my prayer journal....

 Now that we have a plan of studying God’s Word for ourselves, next week we will talk about some easy ways of teaching it to our children.
 We have a big surprise for you with next week’s post.
 We are so excited about it and hope you will be, too!
 Check Facebook this Friday for our big announcement, or here on the blog next Monday.